DawidTa/fileobserver/README.md

 # General information

-An application that tracks changes to files.
+An application (REST API) that tracks changes to files.

 The user indicates the file on which he wants to track changes.